tcltk/tcl/doc/markdown/StringObj.md

 Tcl_Format(interp, Tcl_GetString(objv[1]), objc-2, objv+2);
 ```

-The *objc* Tcl\_Obj values in *objv* are formatted into a string according to the conversion specification in *format* argument, following the documentation for the [format] command.
-The resulting formatted string is converted to a new Tcl\_Obj with refcount of zero and returned.
+The *objc* [Tcl\_Obj][Object3] values in *objv* are formatted into a string according to the conversion specification in *format* argument, following the documentation for the [format] command.
+The resulting formatted string is converted to a new [Tcl\_Obj][Object3] with refcount of zero and returned.
 If some error happens during production of the formatted string, NULL is returned, and an error message is recorded in *interp*, if *interp* is non-NULL.

 **Tcl\_AppendFormatToObj** is an appending alternative form of **Tcl\_Format** with functionality equivalent to: